The ESG Industrial Complex: $35T in Monetized Virtue

 The Withdrawal

-In January 2024, BlackRock withdrew from the Net Zero Asset Managers initiative.
-State Street had already stepped back from NZAM in late 2023.
+On January 9, 2025, BlackRock withdrew from the Net Zero Asset Managers initiative.
 Vanguard had withdrawn in December 2022.
-By the time BlackRock exited, the three largest passive asset managers on earth had all publicly walked away from the coalition they helped launch in 2020.
+State Street's US business followed in November 2025, while its European arm remained in the initiative.
+By the time BlackRock exited, the three largest passive asset managers on earth had all stepped away in some form from the coalition they helped launch in 2020.

 The withdrawal coincided with increasing political pressure from Republican attorneys general and state pension fund managers, particularly from Texas, West Virginia, Florida, and Missouri, who had argued that ESG commitments violated fiduciary duty by subordinating returns to political goals.
 Several states had passed or were considering legislation restricting government pension funds from ESG-screened investments.